Installing a Later 1991-93 Windshield

 be sure the windshield is pressed cleanly

 cleanly against the pinch weld.
-This will ensure a good seal.
+This will ensure a good waterproof seal.

-15. Cross your fingers and check for leaks after it's been there for a few days.
+15. Cross your fingers and then check for leaks after it's been there for a few days.

 |